karma-coin/karmachain/docs/run-a-validator.md

 ![bond](./images/run-a-validator/bond.png)

-* Stash account - Select your Stash account.
+- Stash account - Select your Stash account.
 In this example, we will bond 1 DOT, where the minimum bonding amount is 1.
 Make sure that your Stash account contains at least this much.
 You can, of course, stake more than this.
-* Controller account - Select the Controller account created earlier.
+- Controller account - Select the Controller account created earlier.
 This account will also need a small amount of DOT in order to start and stop validating.
-* Value bonded - How much DOT from the Stash account you want to bond/stake.
+- Value bonded - How much DOT from the Stash account you want to bond/stake.
 Note that you do not need to bond all of the DOT in that account.
 Also note that you can always bond more DOT later.
 However, withdrawing any bonded amount requires the duration of the unbonding period.
 On Kusama, the unbonding period is 7 days.
 On Polkadot, the planned unbonding period is 28 days.
-* Payment destination - The account where the rewards from validating are sent.
+- Payment destination - The account where the rewards from validating are sent.
 More info here.
 Starting with runtime version v23 natively included in client version 0.9.3, payouts can go to any custom address.
 If you'd like to redirect payments to an account that is neither the controller nor the stash account, set one up.
 Note that it is extremely unsafe to set an exchange address as the recipient of the staking rewards.

-Once everything is filled in properly, click Bond and sign the transaction with your Stash account.

-After a few seconds, you should see an ExtrinsicSuccess message.
+Once everything is filled in properly, click `Bond` and sign the transaction with your Stash account.
+You should see an ExtrinsicSuccess message in few seconds.

-Your bonded account will available under Stashes.
+Your bonded account will available under `Stashes`.
 You should now see a new card with all your accounts (note: you may need to refresh the screen).
 The bonded amount on the right corresponds to the funds bonded by the Stash account.

 ![bond](./images/run-a-validator/stash.png)